Aviation biofuel: Production

 Jet fuel is a mixture of various hydrocarbons.
 The mixture is restricted by product requirements, for example, freezing point and smoke point.
 Jet fuels are sometimes classified as kerosene or naphtha-type.
 Kerosene-type fuels include Jet A, Jet A-1, JP-5 and JP-8.
 Naphtha-type jet fuels, sometimes referred to as "wide-cut" jet fuel, include Jet B and JP-4.

 "Drop-in" biofuels are biofuels that are interchangeable with conventional fuels.
-Deriving "drop-in" jet fuel from bio-based sources is ASTM approved via two routes.
+Deriving "drop-in" jet fuel from bio-based sources is ASTM approved via two routes: blending and co-processing.
 ASTM has found it safe to blend in 50% SPK into regular jet fuels.
 Tests have been done with blending synthetic paraffinic kerosene (SPK) in considerably higher concentrations.